emilydolson/phylotrackpy/joss/letter.md

 Phylotrack is an efficient, flexible software library for tracking and analyzing phylogenies in computational agent-based evolutionary simulations.
 It fills an important gap by offering a general-purpose solution for phylogeny tracking within end-users' own simulation code.
+We believe Phylotrack will be of particular interest to readers of Bioinformatics because it will support their efforts to build 1) ground truth phylogenies reflecting complex evolutionary scenarios for the purpose of validating phylogeny reconstruction algorithms, and 2) null models supporting inferences about evolutionary regimes drawn from observed phylogenetic patterns.
 Key features include:

 - efficient C++ implementation with Python bindings;